CP75 and CP75A notices are requests for additional proof that you qualify for a credit you claimed on your tax return. This is a tax audit.

 What if I realized I wasn’t eligible for the tax credit?

-If you realize you aren’t eligible for the tax credit you claim, respond to the notice saying that you made a mistake claiming it.
+If you realize you aren’t eligible for the tax credit you claim, you may want to respond to the notice saying that you made a mistake claiming it.
 This may reduce your chances of being banned from taking tax credits in the future.
 It will also ensure that you can receive your bill and pay your balance sooner and reduce the interest and penalties that you have to pay.

 You may also qualify to request a waiver of your penalties.